cohstats/coh3-stats-desktop-app/README.md

 View stats of players in the current game of Company of Heroes 3.
 **Download from https://coh3stats.com/desktop-app** or from [release page](https://github.com/cohstats/coh3-stats-desktop-app/releases).

+Or get it directly from Microsoft Store https://apps.microsoft.com/detail/9PBKK60PKDQS

 #### WebView Bundle

 This application needs WebView2 Runtime.
 This is by default part of Windows 10 and 11.